-Effective and efficient administration of the Bureau's mission requires that TTB create the conditions necessary for programs to reach and sustain excellence.
+Effective and efficient administration of the Bureau's revenue collection and public protection missions requires that TTB create the conditions necessary for programs to reach and sustain excellence.
 TTB established a management-oriented goal that underpins success in the other four strategic goals.
-TTB's strategic goal to revitalize its training and development program supports its ability to accomplish the other four strategic goals with a broad aim to prepare the TTB workforce to meet mission challenges through continuously assessing individual and organizational training needs and effectively addressing critical skill gaps.
+TTB's strategic goal to revitalize its training and development program supports its ability to accomplish its other four strategic goals with its broad aim to prepare the TTB workforce to meet mission challenges through continuously assessing individual and organizational training needs and effectively addressing critical skill gaps.
 In Part III of this report, the resources dedicated to this goal are pro-rated to the Collect the Revenue and Protect the Public major programs.